bakame-php/laravel-intl-formatter/README.md

 Attribution
 -------

-The package internal parser is heavily inspired by previous work done by [Gapple](https://twitter.com/gappleca) on [Structured Field Values for PHP](https://github.com/gapple/structured-fields/).
+The package `Formatter` class and the exposed functions are heavily inspired by previous works done by [Fabien Potencier](https://github.com/fabpot) on [Twig Intl Extension](https://github.com/twigphp/intl-extra).

 License
 -------